pelensky/pelensky/README.md

 I am quite protective of my time, so if I a meeting is optional for me, please let me know.
 Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me.
 That being said, if I am leaving a meeting and you would prefer for me to stay, please let me know.

+## I am working on
+- Using inclusive language ('Folks' rather than 'Guys')
+- Not talking over others
+- Not talking down about myself
+- Not apologising for what I don't know
+- Not over committing

 ## I like

 ## I don't like